 The training covers how to properly sanitize the rooms, dining, and common areas to ensure that the homes are clean and free from infection.
 CHN is also advising families on how to arrange their accommodation, keeping rooms separate from the main household for their guests.

 As there are several community homestays close to the major cities in Nepal, they are easily accessible for weekend breaks and even day trips, with increasing numbers of local tourists interested to visit.
 The health and safety guidelines, procedures and a checklist helps the hosts ensure that they have taken everything into consideration, to assure that travelers can experience Nepal with local communities safely.
-These have all been developed with reference to guidance from WHO and Nepal Tourism Board, and have been shared with homestays that are in the Community Homestay Network.
+We developed these guidelines with reference to the guidance from WHO and Nepal Tourism Board, and we shared them with homestays in the Community Homestay Network.
 View our health and safety guidelines here

 Sanitary training for the Trainers in Traditional Comfort